MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     LIMIT 10;
     ```

-   The queries should be faster since they can use the in-memory, already
+   The queries should be faster since they use the in-memory, already up-to-date
-   up-to-date results computed by the index.
+   results computed by the index.

-1. To verify that an index is used, you can run explain on the queries:

-   - The following [`EXPLAIN`](/sql/explain/) results should show that the query
-     uses the index.

-     ```mzsql
-     EXPLAIN
-     SELECT * FROM winning_bids
-     ORDER BY bid_time DESC
-     LIMIT 10;
-     ```

-   - The following [`EXPLAIN`](/sql/explain/) results should show that the query
-     uses the index and performs a [point lookup](/transform-data/optimization/)
-     on the indexed column.

-      ```mzsql
-      EXPLAIN
-      SELECT * FROM winning_bids
-      WHERE item = 'Best Pizza in Town'
-      ORDER BY bid_time DESC
-      LIMIT 10;
-      ```

 ## Step 5.
-Find auction flippers in real time.
+Create views and a table to find flippers in real time.

 For this quickstart, auction flipping activities are defined as when a user buys
 an item in one auction and resells the same item at a higher price within an